Globalization of the Growing Life Sciences Industry

 Four steps can be taken to meet these challenges.

-And the fourth step should be to define how to roll them out globally, e.g., by listing global requirements and start out with a pilot country.
+- And the fourth step should be to define how to roll them out globally, e.g., by listing global requirements and starting out with a pilot country.

 About the authors: This article was written by a team of consultants from Oleto Associates, a strategy consulting firm based in Denmark.
 For more information please visit www.oleto.com.